ManimCommunity/manim/docs/source/installation/linux.rst

 - FFmpeg accessible from the command line as ``ffmpeg``,
 - and `Pango <https://pango.gnome.org>`__ headers.

-Then, installing Manim is just a matter of running
+Then, installing Manim is just a matter of running:

 .. code-block:: bash